Online Education Delivery Methods

 Self-Directed courses have monthly starts (with a few exceptions) and must be completed within the specified time period.
 The time frame begins on the first of the month and ends on the date specified on your Registration Statement.
 Time frames vary from one month to six months (see courses).
 However, you may complete a course sooner.

 Many courses are available on a Term basis and must be completed by the specified date.
 Most Term courses are either online or involve teleconferencing and telephone tutoring.
 Term courses have a given start and end date in fall, winter, or spring terms.
 Some term courses are offered on a cyclical basis such as once a year.
 Students are encouraged to register for those courses when offered.
+Term courses are not eligible for an extension.

 SL – Skills Lab